 Motorcycles are a terrific, fun way to get around the Chicago area.
-Just like car accidents, however, motorcycle accidents are an unfortunate reality and when they occur, the injuries are often severe.
+Motorcycle accidents, however, are an unfortunate reality and when they occur, the injuries are often quite severe..
 Motorcycles do not offer the same protection as other vehicles do and crashes often result in motorcyclists being thrown from the bike, putting them at risk for suffering serious injuries.
 Motorcycle accidents are often the result of not being seen, but this is no excuse as drivers must exercise caution so as to not injure anybody on the roadway, including riders of motorcycles.
 If you were the victim of a motorcycle accident and were hit while riding, take action now to secure your legal rights.

 What to do Immediately after a Motorcycle Accident

 Seek Medical Attention.
 Do not wait to get medical treatment if you were hurt in a motorcycle accident.
 These types of accidents can be very serious, especially if you were hit by a vehicle or thrown from your bike.
 At the hospital, you may need to be checked for any internal injuries which might not be readily visible and treated some of your more obvious injuries.
 It is not uncommon, following a motorcycle crash, to experience:

 - Orthopedic injuries involving torn ligaments or broken bones

 - Head Injuries